 Engagement Outside the Classroom

 Appalachian has more than 300 clubs and organizations, representing lots of interests that may pertain to focus areas selected for this degree.

 Appalachian is committed to introducing students to different cultures and teaching them how to live and interact in a global society.

 An approved "Program of Study Contract.”
 This contract will consist of a minimum of 24 semester hours selected from two or more disciplines with at least 12 semester hours at the 3000 level or above.
-The contract may be changed, but only with the approval of the IDS advisor and the IDS program director.
+The contract may be changed, but only with the approval of the IDS advisor and the department chair.
 A copy of the approved contract must be on file in the College of Arts and Sciences Dean’s Office.

 - Students attracted to this degree tend to be independent minded.
 Many come from Appalachian’s interdisciplinary-focused Watauga Residential College.